Covid vaccines and T1D: FAQs

 Adults with diabetes and children aged over 12 with diabetes are included as a priority group in Phase Ib of the COVID-19 National Rollout Strategy in Australia.
-Vaccinations will be offered to those eligible for Phase Ib from 22nd March.
+Vaccinations are currently being offered to those eligible for Phase Ib.
 You can check your eligibility and book a vaccination appointment here.

 Vaccinations are being offered at GP clinics, Aboriginal Community Controlled Health Services, Commonwealth Vaccination and state and territory vaccination clinics.
 You can find a list of clinics offering vaccination and book an appointment here.